 We bought this stove several years ago from an area merchant.
-We loaded it into our small truck to bring it home ourselves, and with the help of a mover’s dolly, my husband and I got the stove into our house.
+We loaded it into our small truck to bring it home ourselves, and with the help of a mover’s dolly, we got the stove into our house.
 Now, looking back, I wonder how we were able to manage the weight.
 Perhaps it helped that we had not read the instruction manual’s warning that the stove was very heavy and at least four men would be required to move it.

 Our stove was manufactured by the Elmira Stove Works company in Canada, and it is a replica of the cook stoves that were manufactured and sold in the 1800’s.
 Most of the stove is black cast iron, although it also has a lot of shiny nickel trim… that trim got a good polishing just before I took this photograph.
 Can you see the heart outlines on each of the legs of the stove?
 I bought the salt-glazed pottery jar and keep it on the stove because it has that very same heart outline in cobalt blue.

 I have learned a lot during the years I have kept fires in this stove.

 - I have learned that wood stoves can be messy and that cooking or baking with a wood stove is nowhere near as easy as setting an oven thermostat or turning on a burner.
 There are ashes to clean out, wood to bring in, and the fire must be maintained and fed on a very regular basis.